evanarlian/kaggle-eedi/README.md

 * curriculum learning (needed?) for top k hard, first try 100, 50, 25, etc. Smallest should be 25.

 # todo
-* lambda automation script (export env in bash, hf login, wandb, telegram api?)
 * wandb log args only log on rank 0.
 Log global batch size
 * how does sentence transformer retain gradient? is there another alternative (no grad and with grad)?
 * use curriculum learning somehow in the ihnm from 100 to 25
+* why does evaluator spit out np float64? not itemized

 # done
+* lambda automation script (export env in bash, hf login, wandb, telegram api?)
 * eedi dataloader drop last bc we need big batches
 * git clean up to main
 * add optional lora args param